-Unfortunately for us Ohioans wood decking just doesn’t seem to last very long with the mix of harsh winters and hot summer sun.
-While many factors can contribute to the lifespan of a deck such as shade and moisture, traffic, or even the specific type of treated wood used, there are also ways to extend the life of any wooden deck.
+With a mix of warm, humid summers and cold, snowy winters, wood decking just doesn’t seem to last very long in Northeast Ohio.
+While many factors can contribute to the lifespan of a deck - shade, moisture, traffic, or even the specific type of treated wood used - there are a few steps that can be taken to help extend the life of any wooden deck.

-- Sealing the wood should begin during construction.
-There are hundreds of cuts on a deck and each cut reveals fresh lumber susceptible to moisture and decay.
+- Sealing the cut boards - There are hundreds of cuts on a deck and each cut makes fresh lumber susceptible to moisture and decay.
 The ends of the boards can be sealed even before installation to help prevent splitting and checking.

-- Use a penetrating sealer stain.
-There are many stain and sealer products on the market but some are better than others.
-An oil based penetrating stain will soak into the board and not leave any film on the surface.
-This will ensure that the protective layer won’t be worn off from surface traffic as well as makes reapplication easier because there isn’t an layer of old paint to peel off.
+- Using a penetrating sealer stain - There are many stain and sealer products on the market, but some are better than others.
+We recommend using an oil based penetrating stain.
+This type of stain soaks into the boards and doesn't leave a film on the surface that will peel over time.
+It's a protective layer that won’t wear away from surface traffic, and you'll never have an old layer of paint to peel off before reapplication.

-- Keep the deck elevated.
-Wood doesn’t like moisture.
+- Elevating your deck - Wood doesn’t like moisture.
 One of the best things you can do for a deck surface is to elevate it off the ground enough to keep the air moving and the boards dry.

-- Maintenance.
-Wood will move, crack, and shrink over time.
+- Performing regular maintenance - Wood will move, crack, and shrink over time.
 These defects can be lessened if, when a crack starts to form, it is quickly filled and sealed with an exterior wood filler to minimize exposure to moisture and rot.

 With a little preventative maintenance, even a wood deck can be a beautiful long lasting option.